Education in Subarnapur district

 Subarnapur district or Sonepur district of Odisha is a part of Kalahandi Balangir Koraput region.
-This district does not have any universities and postgraduate level educational institution.
+This district does not have any universities or postgraduate level educational institution.
 In addition, there are no medical and engineering colleges in Subarnapur district.
 Following are the colleges, high schools, primary schools and Saraswati vidyamandir present in Subarnapur district.
-According to recent report there are 654 primary schools, 212 ME schools, 100 high schools and 8 colleges in Subarnapur district.
+According to a recent report there are 654 primary schools, 212 ME schools, 100 high schools and 8 colleges in Subarnapur district.